 d.
 Evergreen wreaths or other holiday arrangements less than 16 inches in diameter or eight inch (8") potted poinsettias may be placed December 1st through January 31st, weather permitting.
 Decoration of cemetery trees or shrubs is not permitted.

 e.
 Permanent plantings of trees, shrubs and flowers are prohibited.
 All requests for maintenance at a specific gravesite should be made to the Administration Office.

 a.
 The Department of Veterans Services does not permit adornments that are offensive, inconsistent with the dignity of the cemetery, or hazardous to cemetery personnel.

 b.
 Adornments not permitted include glass, pottery, figurines, solar lights, upright crosses or crucifixes, statues, balloons, pinwheels, stake signs, or any item that poses a hazard to cemetery personnel or impedes maintenance of the grounds.

 c.
 Unauthorized items will be removed from gravesites and surrounding areas as needed to facilitate cemetery maintenance and operations.
 At a minimum, the cemetery grounds will be cleared of all unauthorized adornments at the end of each month.

 d.
-Gravesite markers and niche covers are property of the Department of Veterans Affairs.
+Gravesite markers and niche covers are property of the Department of Veterans Services.
 No decorative items may be affixed (glued or taped) to marker or covers, including stickers, pictures, ornaments, candy, and flowers.
-If damage to the marker or cover results from an affixed item, the marker or cover will be re-ordered and the next-of-kin may be responsible for reimbursing the Department of Veterans Affairs.
+If damage to the marker or cover results from an affixed item, the marker or cover will be re-ordered and the next-of-kin may be responsible for reimbursing the Department of Veterans Services.

 a.
 The United States flag is flown over the Rhode Island Veterans Memorial Cemetery every day.
 With the exception of Memorial Day, individual flags, of any kind, are not permitted on gravesites.